fill

 These are the five patterns we've seen throughout this talk.
 Behavioral analytics baseline normal behavior and flag anomalies.
 Technique logging uses ATT&CK IDs so your SIEM can correlate across systems.
 Adaptive controls increase security requirements when risk increases.
 Honey tokens are traps for attackers.
 Immutable auditing ensures your investigation data can't be tampered with.

 This is how OWASP and ATT&CK work together in practice.
 OWASP gives you secure coding practices, vulnerability testing, and security reviews.
 ATT&CK adds behavioral monitoring, technique correlation, and threat hunting.
 Together, you get: Secure by Design, Monitor by Behavior, and Respond by Intelligence.
+Your existing tools — SAST, SIEM, code reviews, pen tests — all have both an OWASP angle (find vulnerabilities) and an ATT&CK angle (detect technique patterns).
+Leverage what you already have.

 Don't try to boil the ocean.
 Phase 1 is mapping and logging — understand what you're defending and make sure you can see what's happening.
 Phase 2 adds active detection and automated response.
 Phase 3 adds advanced capabilities like deception and threat intelligence.
 Each phase builds on the last.

 Security culture is as important as security code.
-Train your team on ATT&CK, include technique IDs in your Jira tickets, use the ATT&CK Navigator for visual coverage maps, and encourage "red team thinking" in design reviews.
+Train your team on ATT&CK, include technique IDs in your Jira tickets, and encourage "red team thinking" in design reviews.
+The ATT&CK Navigator is a free tool for visualizing your coverage — a visual heat map of your security posture is worth a thousand bullet points.
 Ask: "If I were an attacker, how would I abuse this feature?"

 Don't be overwhelmed by 200+ techniques.
 Start with these three: authentication monitoring catches credential abuse, session security prevents hijacking, and data access anomalies catch collection and exfiltration.
 These three techniques appear in almost every major breach.
 Master these, then expand.

 This is a joke but also very real.
 Every security TODO in your backlog is a technique an attacker can exploit.
 The difference between the left and right columns is just time.
 ATT&CK helps you prioritize which TODOs to fix first based on real adversary behavior.
+Medieval engineers also thought one tall wall was enough, right up until someone found the servant's door.

+Wrapping up.
+Leave with a map of the gates, keys, tunnels, watchtowers, and strongrooms your code needs to defend.
 If you remember nothing else: OWASP and ATT&CK are complementary, not competing.
 Think like an attacker to build better defenses.
 Detection is a developer responsibility, not just ops.
 Tag your security events with ATT&CK IDs.
 Use behavioral analytics.
 And start with three techniques — don't try to cover everything at once.

 Here are resources to continue your journey.
 The ATT&CK framework site and Navigator are your primary tools.
 D3FEND is MITRE's companion project that maps defensive countermeasures to techniques.
 And please reach out — I love talking about this stuff.